 Stefan Stambolov Square

 Not far from the Roman Forum and Odeon is Stefan Stambolov Square, located within the main pedestrian area of the city.
 At one end of the square is where you’ll find the Municipality Building, and in the centre sits a pretty water fountain that’s surrounded on the other side by cafes and restaurants.
-During the warmer months, you might be able to catch one of the many festivals that take place here.
-It’s not a major tourist attraction in Plovdiv, but it is nice to walk around, especially if you’re looking for somewhere to eat.

 Glavnata

 If you want to do some shopping in Plovdiv, Glavnata should be your first calling point.
 Glavnata is the main street in Plovdiv, running from the modern city right through the heart of the old town.
 Stretching 2km, Glavnata is one of the longest pedestrian streets in the world and is a bustling centre both during the day and in the evening.
-I would recommend visiting H&M while you’re here, not for the clothes but for the ancient Roman ruins that sit under the floor.
-You can pay a small entry fee to go into the basement to look at them, but you get a good view from the escalators as well.
-It’s a very unique thing to see in Plovdiv!

 Milyo Statue

-As you walk down Glavnata, don’t forget to stop and take a photo with the town gossip and prankster - Milyo!
+As you walk down Glavnata, don’t forget to stop and take a photo with the town gossip and prankster – Milyo.
 This isn’t your typical point of interest in Plovdiv, but the Milyo Statue is a prominent feature along the main shopping street, depicting a local man who was very well known around the city.
-Next to the statue is the “together” sign which was the slogan when Plovdiv was named the 2019 European Capital of Culture - the first Bulgarian city to be chosen!
-Both the statue and sign are unique spots for photos in Plovdiv.

 Ancient Stadium of Philippopolis

-More ancient Roman ruins for you history lovers out there!
-The Ancient Stadium of Philippopolis sits in the very centre of modern Plovdiv, and dates back to the 2nd century AD.
-When it was built, Philippopolis was the capital of the Roman province of Thracia and today it stands as one of the best preserved Roman remains in the Balkans.
-My photo unfortunately doesn’t show the impressive stadium in its entirety because I was attempting to shelter from the rain, so I would recommend looking it up online as well.
+My photo unfortunately doesn’t show the impressive stadium in its entirety because I was attempting to shelter from the rain.
 For a small entry fee you can gain access to the stadium and explore the city of Plovdiv at its original level.
-It’s one of the top places to visit in Plovdiv so make sure you add it to your itinerary.
+It’s one of the top things to do in Plovdiv so make sure you add it to your itinerary.

 Dzhumaya Mosque

 Shadowing over the Roman stadium is the beautiful Dzhumaya Mosque, the main Muslim shrine in Plovdiv.
 It was built in the 14th century after the conquest of the city by the Ottoman army, though it was later demolished and rebuilt in the 15th century.
-It’s considered to be one of the oldest and largest cult Ottoman buildings in the Balkans, and its unique features include not one but nine domes, which is a stark contrast to mosques from later periods.
-Even in the rain, the mosque is very impressive and it’s definitely a must-see in Plovdiv.

 Kapana

 If you enjoy visiting quirky neighbourhoods, you’re going to love Kapana.
 This creative district in Plovdiv has been the most inhabited part of the city since the Middle Ages, and is very well known for its vibrant colours and unique shops and restaurants.
-Once a centre of trade and services, Kapana is now a vibrant area of the city which continues to grow in popularity among locals and tourists.
-The name literally translates to “the trap” due to its narrow medieval streets, which we found to be quite accurate as it’s difficult to navigate out of once you’re inside it!
-We even stumbled across a Central Perk on one of the streets for all of you Friends fans out there!
-Make sure you add it to your list of things to do in Plovdiv because there’s no other district in the city quite like it.
+Once a centre of trade and services, Kapana is now a vibrant area of the city that continues to grow in popularity among locals and tourists.

-Where To Eat in Plovdiv
+Where to eat in Plovdiv

 Bluestone Doughnuts

-Doughnuts for breakfast usually aren’t my thing, but Bluestone Doughnuts came highly recommended in a number of Plovdiv travel blogs so we had to stop by and see what all of the fuss was about.
-The reason we chose to visit for breakfast was because they sell out of their freshly made doughnuts within a few hours of opening!
 “The first handmade doughnuts in Bulgaria” are some of the best I’ve ever had, and you can expect new flavours on the menu regularly.
-Naturally, I went for a Boston Cream doughnut, and Silvia chose a pistachio one - both were equally as tasty!
+Naturally, I went for a Boston Cream doughnut.
 The cafe emits a very cozy atmosphere inside, which was perfect when we visited since it was a cold and rainy day.
 If you don’t have time to sit in, you can take your doughnuts to go with you.
-Either way, make sure you stop by and treat yourself!
+Grabbing a doughnut at Bluestone Doughnuts is easily one of the best things to do in Plovdiv if you have a sweet tooth.

 Skapto